ouifi/ouifi.dev/content/posts/what-is-a-server.md

 Through this article I will explain what a server is in-depth.
 If you are looking for a quick answer, try the summary at the end of the article.
 But I feel as though this topic deserves a fuller exploration.

 ## Why is it called a server?
 "Server" as a name arises from a description of functionality rather than a description of form.
 The first known usage in a context we would maybe recognize comes from David G. Kendall's [1953 paper on queuing theory](https://projecteuclid.org/journals/annals-of-mathematical-statistics/volume-24/issue-3/Stochastic-Processes-Occurring-in-the-Theory-of-Queues-and-their/10.1214/aoms/1177728975.full).
-We see it used in a more familiar way in [RFC5](https://datatracker.ietf.org/doc/html/rfc5) as a way to define the server-client relationship over ARPANET.
+We see it used in a more familiar way in [RFC5](https://datatracker.ietf.org/doc/html/rfc5) (jeez remember single-digit RFCs?) as a way to define the server-client relationship over ARPANET.
 By definition, the server is whatever is on the other side of the connection from a client.

 ## The server as a box
 The usage from RFC5, while abstract, almost certainly was written with the idea that the server and client were physical computers connected over a network.
 This brings us to the first answer of "what is a server".
 A server is a physical computer, a box full of silicon and copper that is used to run code which serves some resource over a network.
 This definition brings to mind images of large datacenter warehouses, owned by Google or Amazon, lined with these gray blinking boxes.